-This Asset Management Plan (AMP) details information about infrastructure assets with actions required to provide an agreed level of service in the most cost-effective manner while outlining associated risks.
+This Asset Management Plan (AM Plan) details information about infrastructure assets with actions required to provide an agreed level of service in the most cost-effective manner while outlining associated risks.
 The plan defines the services to be provided, how the services are provided and what funds are required to provide over the ten year planning period.
-The AMP will link to a Long-Term Financial Plan which typically considers a 10 year planning period.
+The AM Plan links to the 2024-33 Long-Term Financial Plan.